magenta-aps/cprbroker/PART/Source/CprBroker/BatchClient/ReadMe.txt

 /userToken	: User token passed to CPR broker
 /pmUrl		: URL to PersonmasterServiceLibrary.BasicOp.svc
-/pmSpn		: SpnName to be used with person master
+/pmSpn		: SpnName to be used with person master /maxThreads	: Number of concurrent threads to execute

 ============
 RefreshData